 - Audio Out — accepts 3.5mm (1/8”) TRS or TRRS male jack

 - ISP Header for PC connection (to upload software updates/mods)

 - Requires 9V DC power from battery or center-negative wall adaptor

-Whether you buy the synth as a kit or ready-to-play, it comes with a template you can use to make your own cabinet from a cereal box or specialty cardstock from the craft store.
+Whether you buy the synth as a kit or ready-to-play, it comes with a template you can use to make your own cabinet from card stock (available separately) or a cereal box.
 Optionally, you can order a sleek black plastic cabinet, either as a simple kit or ready-to-use.
 Finally, with some ingenuity, you could make your own cabinet or chassis, install the synth and apply the groovy Macchiato labels.